Mernda

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Daily service frequency averages 1,145 trips across all routes, translating to about 97 weekly trips per individual stop.
+In 2021 Census data, 23.1% of residents worked from home, possibly due to COVID-19 conditions.
+Service frequency averages 1,145 trips daily across all routes, equating to approximately 97 weekly trips per individual stop.

 Frequently Asked Questions - Transport